Vegan Cardamom Carrot Zucchini Muffins

 I think these are the first vegan muffins that I’ve created.
 I used a flax egg instead of regular eggs and it worked out great!
 Flax eggs work well in muffins, pancakes, and other baked goods.
-To make 1 flax egg: combine 1 tablespoon flax meal with 2.5 tablespoons water and let sit for 5 minutes before adding it to whatever you are making.
+To make 1 flax egg: combine 1 tablespoon flax meal with 2.5 tablespoons water and let sit for 5 minutes before adding it to whatever you make.

 And yes, they are veggie-packed!
 I used zucchini and carrots, but you could also use summer squash instead of the zucchini or parsnips instead of the carrots.
 When my kids were younger, muffins like these were better accepted if I grated the veggies finely, but these days I can grate them more coarsely (easier on the arm muscles!) and still watch them disappear into little hands and bellies!
 (Or, actually, not such little hands and bellies anymore!)

 Chances are good your kids will love these cardamom carrot zucchini muffins, especially if you top them with a few chocolate chips.
-My older son likes most anything I make.
+My older son likes most anything I bake.
 My younger one is a bit more cautious before biting into a new food, but if he sees chocolate, he figures it’s worth the chance!
 They both loved these muffins.

-Cardamom Carrot Zucchini Muffins
+Vegan Cardamom Carrot Zucchini Muffins

 - nonstick spray (or muffin liners)